Applying for Permanent Residence after marriage to Jamaican citizen

 Since you are sure about marriage and will be committed for the rest of your lives, have you considered applying to become a citizen of Jamaica

 The procedure is not much more complex you know, but it actually affords you even more privileges, including acquiring a Jamaican passport, social benefits, duty free allowances at custom & airport, as well as voting in elections!

-And remember since you are a US citizen (it appears) you can still keep your citizenship there, meaning have dual citizenship!
+And remember since you are a US citizen (it appears) you can still keep your citizenship there (in addition), meaning have dual citizenship!